collective/collective.autoscaling/README.rst

 This add-on works only with Dexterity content types.

-It has been developed on Plone 4.3.7.
+It has been developed on Plone 4.3.7, but should work with Plone 5, too.

 Translations